Dadopur/Dadopur/README.md

 ### Hello there!

-I'm currently taking courses at Linköping University and use this account for mostly personal projects.
+I'm Daniel, working as a software engineer at Dyno Robotics in Linköping.

-- I am intressted in problem solving and AI/machine learning, which is the field of my masters degree.
+- I am intressted in problem solving, robotics, and AI/machine learning.
 - My favorite programming languages are: C++ and Python.
 (Yes, they are very different but that's nice!)

 Here are some of useful links!